 The result in Table 4 revealed that there was a high significant relationship between peer pressure and unsafe abortion.
 This finding was expected because the respondents who are secondary school students are majorly adolescents, who mainly depend on their peers for free conversations about sexual and reproductive health in a society such as this, where discussion about sexual matters among young people is discouraged by adults.
 The implication of this is that, more adolescents will have higher chances of being misinformed by their peers and myths about sexual activities continue to prevail, leading to higher rates of unintended pregnancy and consequently, unsafe abortion.
 The finding of this study is in similar to that of Dhar (2017) study on the associated factors towards safe abortion among female students of Kebribayah town of Somali region, Ethiopia which showed a significant relationship between peer pressure and unsafe abortion.
-The finding of this study is in line with that of Wangswat et al. (2020) carried out a study on sexual behaviours among junior high school students in Northern region of Thailand which showed a relationship between peer pressure and prevention of unsafe abortion.
-The finding of this study is in line with that of Madume and Dibia (2021) conducted a study to ascertain the causes and effects of unintended pregnancy among female secondary school students in Abua/Odual local Government Area of Rivers State which showed a relationship between peer pressure and unsafe abortion as a consequence of unintended pregnancy.
+The finding of this study is in line with that of Rasch et al. (2014) study on unsafe abortion in Tanzania which showed a relationship between peer pressure and unsafe abortion as a consequence of unintended pregnancy.
 The similarity found might be due to the homogeneity of the study population as they were both focused adolescents or secondary school students.